My most recent TEDx is titled “Can AI Make the World a Better Place?” – but this title is somewhat misleading.

 This will need to be an open-minded, interdisciplinary process, and one that – for better or for worse – I think will require global steering efforts (to ensure that “team humans” is on the same page about what kind of next-level intelligence we’re trying to create here), and global transparency efforts (to ensure that nobody is tinkering with intelligence and consciousness in ways that seem likely to cause massive and unnecessary conflict).

-To proliferate that conversation about the post-human transition.
+To proliferate that conversation about the trajectory of intelligence itself.

 Currently, we mostly cover the industry impact and applications of AI.
 We do that because: